-AI-based auto-tagging of content: what you need to know
+AI-based auto-tagging of content: What you need to know

 Like other AI technologies, auto-tagging is generating growing interest.
 Is auto-tagging right for your organization’s content?
 Find out what you need to know about this emerging capability.

-Michael AndrewsUpdated on Feb 20, 2024Published on Aug 9, 2022
+Published on Aug 9, 2022

 Tags help people and machines understand what content items are about.
 They are important because they help to locate the right content that’s needed to support any stage of the content’s lifecycle, whether it’s revising existing content, integrating pieces into large content items, delivering personalized content, or assessing content performance.